zrkhakim/zrkhakim.github.io/_pages/publications.md

 ## Works in Progress

-- **Zainab Alhakeem**, and Hong-Goo Kang, Supervised Local/Global Clustering with Triplet Loss for Arabic Dialect Identification.
+- **Zainab Alhakeem**, and Hong-Goo Kang, Supervised Local Global Clustering with Triplet Loss for Arabic Dialect Identification.

 ## Conferences